1968 Pacific Tigers football team

-The 1968 Pacific Tigers football team represented the University of the Pacific during the 1968 NCAA University Division football season.
+The 1968 Pacific Tigers football team represented the University of the Pacific (UOP) as an independent during the 1968 NCAA College Division football season.
+Led by third-year head coach Doug Scovil, the Tigers compiled a record of 6–4 and outscored opponents 179 to 158.

-Pacific competed as an independent for the last time in 1968.
-This concluded twenty straight years as an independent (since the 1949 season).
-In 1969, Pacific moved to the new Pacific Coast Athletic Association (PCAA).
-They played home games in Pacific Memorial Stadium in Stockton, California.
-In their third season under head coach Doug Scovil, the Tigers finished with a record of six wins and four losses (6–4), and outscored their opponents 179–158.
 This was the first winning season for Pacific since 1961.
+The team played home games at Pacific Memorial Stadium in Stockton, California.

 Schedule

-NFL/AFL Draft
+NFL/AFL draft

 Two Tigers were selected in the 1969 NFL/AFL draft.